dimitar-4/django-photographer-site/README.md

 #### Visitor/Shopper

-* As a first time visitor I want to be able to see photos that I can also purchase.
+1. As a first time visitor I want to visit a website where I can see photos that I can purchase.
-* As a visitor I want to be able to see a single photo page and option for full-screen view.
+2. As a visitor I want to be able to see a single photo with an option for full-screen view.
-* As a shopper I want to be able to see price for every photo and a total for my purchases at any time so I can menage the amount I want to spend.
+3. As a shopper I want to be able to see price for every photo and a total for my purchases at any time so I can menage the amount I want to spend.
-* As a shopper I want to be able to select quantity of particular item so I can add more then one to my shopping basket.
+4. As a shopper I want to be able to select quantity of particular item so I can add more then one to my shopping basket.
-* As a shopper I want to be able to remove items from my shopping basket so I can reduce the cost of my purchase.
+5. As a shopper I want to be able to remove items from my shopping basket so I can reduce the cost of my purchase.
-* As a shopper I want to be able to make secure transactions and to feel safe that my personal data is handled securely.
+6. As a shopper I want to be able to make secure transactions and to feel safe that my personal data is handled securely.
-* As a shopper I want to be able to see conformation for my order after checking out so I know that everything was done correct.
+7. As a shopper I want to be able to see conformation for my order after checking out so I know that everything was done correct.
-* As a shopper I want to be able to receive an email conformation so I can keep the details of my purchase.
+8. As a shopper I want to be able to receive an email conformation so I can keep the details of my purchase.
-* As a user I want to be able to register so that I have my own account and can track my orders from the website.
+9. As a user I want to be able to register so that I have my own account and can track my orders from the website.
-* As a user I want to be able to read more about the authors/photographers so that I can understand their motivation and inspiration.
+10. As a user I want to be able to read more about the authors/photographers so that I can understand their motivation and inspiration.
-* As a user I want to be able to contact the photographers so that if I have I can send personal requests or ask additional questions.
+11. As a user I want to be able to contact the photographers so that if I have I can send personal requests or ask additional questions.

 #### Owner

-* As an Owner I want to be able to add a photo so that I can increase/renew the content of items on the site.
+12. As an Owner I want to be able to add a photo so that I can increase/renew the content of items on the site.
-* As an Owner I want to be able to edit an item so that I can change description or price of a photo.
+13. As an Owner I want to be able to edit an item so that I can change description or price of a photo.
-* As an Owner I want to be able to delete an item so that I can maintain the website actual and avoid keeping item for very long.
+14. As an Owner I want to be able to delete an item so that I can maintain the website actual and avoid keeping item for very long.

 ### Design